eliasdorneles/til/content/posts/parsing-command-line-args-in-zig-using-only-stdlib.md

 }
 ```

-This may not be the best looking argument parsing code, nor the most ergonomic
+This may not be the best-looking code, nor the most ergonomic CLI tool, but
-CLI tool, but it's simple.
-No extra dependencies, all fits in one file.
-I like
+it's simple.
+No extra dependencies, all fits in one file and it is reasonably
-that.
+structured.
+Simplicity, I like that.

 In comparison to a library, I suppose the biggest disadvantage is that you have
-to keep the usage help text and the parsing code in sync manually.
-However, for
+to keep the hardcoded usage help text and the actual parsing code in sync
-small programs, that's not hard to do.
+manually.
+However, for small programs, that's not hard to do.

-So I am pretty satisfied with this.
+So I am pretty satisfied with this, and I intend to use it as a "CLI template"
+for small programs.